Inclusion and Welfare Team

 PTUK Clinical Supervision Cert, Child and Adolescent Mental Health.
 Diploma Kent University

-You will find Shirley every Friday in the bubble room or out and about around the school giving advice and strategies to staff, meeting with parents/carers or running staff training.
+You will find Shirley every Friday and Wednesday morning in the bubble room or out and about around the school giving advice and strategies to staff, meeting with parents/carers or running staff training.
 Our latest staff training from Shirley was about building resilience and independence in the children, attachment theory and ways we can help the children build in confidence to ensure our children are emotionally and socially ready to succeed in life in whatever they chose to be.

 Shirley Mearing is a qualified, registered, Creative Arts and Play Therapist, and Clinical Supervisor, having gained both qualifications with Play Therapy UK (PTUK).
 She is a member of the register of Play and Creative Arts Therapists which is managed by PTUK and accredited by the Professional Standards Authority.
 Shirley specializes in Sand Tray Therapy and holds a Diploma in Child and Adolescent Mental Health Studies gained from Kent University.
 Shirley brings with her many years’ experience of working with children, young people and their families from within the health, education, social care and voluntary sectors.